Binnaz-CME/tasks-and-time-tracking-app/README.md

 - React Icons: import of icons.
 - JSON-server: a development server for easy set-up of a backend.
 - Luxon: used for DateTime conversion.
-- React Icons: Used to import icons.
+- React Icons: used to import icons.
+- React Transition Group: used for inputmodal.